Recipe and image courtesy of British Asparagus

 7. If you are serving with halloumi, heat a griddle pan until really hot.
 Brush the halloumi slices with a little oil and grill on both sides until lightly charred and crisp.
 You may need to cook in batches depending on how big your pan is.

-What do you think of this Quinoa ‘Tabbouleh’ With British Asparagus, Halloumi And Kale recipe?
+So what do you think of this Quinoa ‘Tabbouleh’ With British Asparagus, Halloumi And Kale recipe?

 You might also like: